 How do you take your coffee?

 Perhaps you like your cold brew straight black or served over ice.
-Or maybe you’re the type of person that prefers mixing with water, milk, or sweetener.
+Or maybe you’re the type of person that prefers mixing with cold water, milk, or sweetener.
 The truth is that there are 100 ways to do it.